A Symmetric Loss Perspective of Reliable Machine Learning: A Symmetric Loss Approach to Learning Only from Relevant Keywords and Unlabeled Documents

 \section{A Symmetric Loss Approach to Learning Only from Relevant Keywords and Unlabeled Documents}

-In this section, we demonstrate how to apply the robustness result of symmetric losses to tackle a weakly-supervised natural language processing task, namely learning only from relevant keywords and unlabeled documents~\citep{charoenphakdee2019learning}.
+In this section, we demonstrate how to apply the robustness result of symmetric losses in learning from corrupted labels to tackle a natural language processing task, namely learning only from relevant keywords and unlabeled documents~\citep{charoenphakdee2019learning}.